Scottsdale Spousal Maintenance Attorneys

 Some of these factors are subjective issues.
 The person seeking support would need to demonstrate that his or her child requires in-home care or that they are not able to get a job that would pay enough to live on.
 The spouse who claims to have supported the education and career of the other may also need to provide proof of the extent of his contribution.

 The more evidence you have to support your position and the more compelling the arguments, the greater the chance will be that the judge sides with you on the issue of spousal support.
-Spouses both arguing for and against required spousal maintenance need to have their own experienced Scottsdale divorce and family law attorney who is prepared and ready to help them make their case.
+Spouses both arguing for and against required spousal maintenance need to have their own experienced Scottsdale alimony attorney who is prepared and ready to help them make their case.

 Factors Determining the Amount of Maintenance